rsubr/playwright-python/README.md

 # playwright-python
-A comprehensive docker image to run Python Playwright for RPA
+A comprehensive docker image to run Playwright Python for RPA.